Lynxmountain/Kinemium-Engine/README.md

 [<img width="50" height="50" alt="image" src="https://github.com/user-attachments/assets/83c3a863-d290-487f-b073-fed9caa6832f" />
 ](https://discord.gg/7byuxfYtAP)
 ## Introduction
-Kinemium is a Lua-based sandbox engine with a familiar scripting style inspired by modern game creation platforms.
+Kinemium is a sandbox engine written in Luau.
+It includes a custom scripting language called Kilang, with Luau-style syntax and additional features.

-It provides a high-level object and service framework designed for ease of use, not direct compatibility with any proprietary engine.
+# Notice
+Kinemium is not affiliated with or endorsed by Roblox Corporation.

 # Features
 ## Datatypes